micro-ROS/micro_ros_renesas2estudio_component/README.md

    ![image](.images/Configure_UDP.png)

-3. Double click on the `configuration.xml` file of your project and go to the `Components` tab.
+3. Double click on the `configuration.xml` file of your project.
 4. Go to the `Stacks` tab, then select `New Stack -> Azure RTOS -> NetX Duo -> NetX Duo IP instance`.
 5. Go to the component properties and configure the board network parameters: